 It's possible to learn Pathfinder by going straight to the core rules and watching YouTube videos, but for those who have little experience with role-playing games, the beginner's kit is easily worth the money.

 Once you are accustomed to the rules, you can purchase the core rulebooks from the Paizo website or most gaming and comic book stores.
-The core rules and information on the beasts and monsters found in Pathfinder adventures is also available for free at d20pfsd.com.
+The core rules and information on the beasts and monsters found in Pathfinder adventures are also available for free at d20pfsd.com.

 How to Find a Group to Play Pathfinder

-The hardest part in playing Pathfinder may have more to do with finding people to play with rather than actually learning the rules.
+The hardest part of playing Pathfinder may have more to do with finding people to play with rather than actually learning the rules.
 However, finding an established group is also the easiest way to introduce yourself to the game.
 The great part about Pathfinder is that it has a built-in teacher in the dungeon master, and because you don't need to know all of the rules, you can concentrate on the fun part: becoming a new character.

 So where do you find a group of people to play with?